joel-day/LeetCode-Workspace/README.md

 # LeetCode Workspace

 This is a mono-repo for LeetCode practice.

-When I solve a leetcode problem, i try to go beyond just finding a solution that works, and instead find one that is optimized to minimize both time and space complexity.
+- I try to go beyond just finding a solution that works, and instead find one that is optimized to minimize both time and space complexity.
 For example, avoiding nested loops with n^2 time complexity, and creating new variables only when neccesary.

-I am stronger with python, so i first find the python solution, and convert that solution to JavaScript.
-This may lead to less-than-optimal JavaScript solutions if the identical logic is more optimized for python.
+- I am stronger with python, so after initialy solving the problem with python, I then convert it to JavaScript.

-After finding the solution and providing it in the readme below, I add the python solution to the helper.py file in the 'helpers' folder, then use flake8 to ensure pep8 compliance.
+- To ensure pep8 compliance, I add the python solution to the helper.py file in the 'helpers' folder, and use flake8 from the terminal to find flags.

-When solving problems, i prioritize understanding the logic over the memorizating specific functions.
-Instead of using LLM models like ChatGPT to help work through problems, i avoid them entirely, using google only to find isolated code or functions that can get me through each logical step of a problem.
-I add all of code needed to solve a problem, that i didnt already know, into notecards to ensure i'll know them next time.
+- I prioritize understanding the logic over memorizating specific functions.
+Instead of using LLM models like ChatGPT to help work through problems, I use them only to find isolated code or functions that can get me through each logical step of a problem.

+- I add all of code needed to solve a problem, that i didnt already know, into notecards to ensure i'll know them next time.

 Want to use this setup yourself?
 There is a setup section at the end to help.